SmokeyMcBong/AndroidThreeScripts/readme.md

 Brief..
 ------------

-This Project was started as a means to simplify the process of setting up a freshly installed linux OS for an Android Development OS.
+This Project was started as a means to simplify the process of setting up a freshly installed Ubuntu (or Debian based) OS for an Android Development OS.
-After a little time, I had three working scripts to aid with the process of Setting up the Fresh Linux OS for Rom/Kernel Development.
+After a little time, I had three working scripts to aid with the process of Setting up the Fresh Ubuntu (or Debian based) OS for Rom/Kernel Development.
 BUT it wasnt long before I thought it would be a great idea to write a 'three column/three script' menu for incorporating my previous
 'Fresh-to-Ready', 'RomBuilder' and 'KernelBuilder' scripts into one handy menu...